jechult/challenge-code/README.md

 3. 🧪 Test running application

-For testing purpose, use the following credentials:
+3.1 For testing purpose, use the following credentials:

     ```
     USERNAME = jechult
     PASSWORD = admin
     ```

-- Step 1: Authenticate on API using the credentials above by running the following command:
+- As a first step, please authenticate on API using the credentials above by running the following command:

     ```bash
     curl -X 'POST' \